16 Air Assault Brigade: Structure

-The brigade HQ is based in Colchester Garrison and reports directly to Commander Field Army whilst the Army Air Corps units previously assigned to the brigade will remain under Joint Helicopter Command.
+The brigade HQ is based in Colchester Garrison and reports directly to Commander Field Army whilst the Army Air Corps units previously assigned to the brigade will remain under Joint Aviation Command.

 The Brigade Headquarters has personnel from both the British Army and the Royal Air Force assigned, enabling it to carry out air and land operations.

 Due to the brigade's mobile role, it is lightly armed and equipped.
-The brigade's land equipment includes Scimitars, WMIK Land Rovers, Supacats, towed L118 105 mm light guns, Javelin anti-tank and lightweight Starstreak air-defence missile launchers.
-The aviation element of the brigade consists of three attack regiments equipped with WAH-64 Apache and Lynx helicopters from the Army Air Corps, Chinook and Puma support helicopters from the RAF, and Merlin support helicopters from the Fleet Air Arm (all of which are controlled by Joint Helicopter Command).
+The brigade's land equipment includes Foxhounds, Jackal 2s, WMIK Land Rovers, Supacat ATMPs, towed L118 light guns, Javelin anti-tank and lightweight Starstreak air-defence missile launchers.
+The aviation element of the brigade consists of three attack regiments equipped with AH-64E Apache and AW159 Wildcat helicopters from the Army Air Corps, Chinook and Puma support helicopters from the RAF, and Merlin support helicopters from the Fleet Air Arm (all of which are controlled by Joint Aviation Command).
 Furthermore, two four-man Tactical Air Control Parties (TACPs) manned by the RAF Regiment provide airspace deconfliction, integration of air platforms within the battlespace, and terminal control of air assets.

+Under the Defence in a Competitive Age programme and subsequent Future Soldier, the brigade was redesignated as the 16th Air Assault Brigade.
+At the same time, the 1st Battalion, Royal Irish Regiment re-joined the brigade.